LizzyMaybeDev/Patcher-Explanation/README.md

 - **Optimized Cloud Renderer** - Use modern rendering techniques to improve cloud renderer performance. *default
 - **Optimized Font Renderer** - Use modern rendering techniques to improve font renderer performance. *default
 - **Optimized Item Renderer** - Cache information about items, avoiding recalculating everything about it every frame. *default
 - **Optimized Resource Pack Discovery** - Optimize the time it takes to open the resource packs GUI.
-(Does not work with Labymod's RP24 addon.) *default
+(Does not work with Labymod's RP24 addon). *default
 - **Particle Culling** - Stop particles that aren't visible to the player from rendering. *default
 - **Remove Cloud Transparency** - Remove transparency from clouds.
 - **Smart Entity Culling** - Stop entity culling effect when using OptiFine shaders.
 (Due to the way OptiFine shaders work, we are unable to make Entity Culling compatible at this time). *Default